ThePJB/wang-garden/README.md

 }

-vs vec of gui elements (r, type), kinda needs recalculating if stuff changes but muh mutability, rust will probably be a gay cunt about that and supreme flexibility
+vs vec of gui elements (r, type), kinda needs recalculating if stuff changes but muh mutability, rust will probably be a silly stuff about that and supreme flexibility